archdaily/statham-serverless/README.md

 Set your AWS credentials and secret token on the file 'credentials.json.sample' and rename it to 'credentials.json'.

-Into the file 'config.json' you have to set the values:
+In the file 'config.json' you have to set the values:
-* CycleExpression: The expresion that defines how much time will wait Statham to do another attempt.
+* CycleExpression: The expresion that defines how much time will Statham wait to do another attempt.
 For more info about scheduler expressions visit [here](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html).
-* TriesNum: Number of times that Statham tries to send a message before sending a repórt to the email into *EmailNotification* parameter.
+* TriesNum: Number of times that Statham tries to send a message before sending a report to the email specified in the *EmailNotification* parameter.
-* EmailNotification: A Email direction to send the report when statham reached the max number of attempts (*TriesNum*).
-This Email have to be configured in SES.
+* EmailNotification: An email address to send the report when statham reached the max number of attempts (*TriesNum*).
+This email has to be configured in SES.

 ### Config Email in SES

-In order to use the SES service of amazon it is necessary to authenticate an e-mail address, this means to integrate the SNS and DKIM for the correct functioning of the messaging.
+In order to use the SES service of Amazon it is necessary to authenticate an e-mail address.
+For this, you need to integrate the SNS and DKIM for the correct functioning of the messaging.

 This step can not be performed using statham deploy, so it is required to perform manually.